jlichtig/TechTrove-E-commerce-Analysis/README.md

 - From 2021 to 2022, TechTrove experienced a **40% reduction in order volume**, which coupled with already falling AOV returning to pre-pandemic levels (**-10% to $230**), resulted in a massive **46% drop in revenue (-$4.2M)**.
 This YoY performance shift could signal consumer's return to pre-pandemic spending behavior.
 ![Yearly Trends](https://github.com/jlichtig/TechTrove-E-commerce-Analysis/assets/155100360/4560bf25-b036-41db-b338-d7251fc83855)

-As would be expected from a consumer electronics business, TechTrove exhibited seasonal patterns which can be observed through trends and growth of order volume.

 **Seasonal trends:**

+As would be expected from a consumer electronics business, TechTrove exhibited seasonal patterns which can be observed in order volume.

 - January/September/December regularly experienced **high order volumes** – up a respective **11%/13%/20%** above the monthly average.
   - Order volume grew throughout Q3 with the trend peaking in September (**22% growth** on average from June to September).
 The tail end of this trend (August to September) had the strongest MoM growth (11%) for this period which could be attributed to back-to-school shopping.
 Caveat: Trend not observed in 2022.
 See the \* below for more details.
   - **Strongest period of growth** exhibited towards year-end, with orders **increasing by 50%** on average from October to December.
 This can likely be attributed to holiday season spending behavior.